Product Bundling Strategy: How to Boost Your AOV With Kits and Bundles

 How bundles elevate AOV

 Bundles let you sell more products by combining items people frequently buy.
-Much like Amazon’s “Frequently bought together” section, bundles excel when they rely on data to predict what customers are most likely to purchase in one shopping spree.
+Much like Amazon’s “Frequently bought together” section, packs & bundles strategies excel when they rely on data to predict what customers are most likely to purchase in one shopping spree.

 Of course, pairings have to make sense to both you and the customer.
 They should include:

-- Logistical feasibility (you should have all of these items in one warehouse at any given time)
+• Logistical feasibility (you should have all of these items in one warehouse at any given time, especially if working with a bundling warehouse)

 Analyze and incorporate purchase trends, customer feedback, and other data to fine-tune your bundles and bundle management over time.